AndyA/jsonpath-lifter/README.md

 ------------------|----------
-A JSONPath string | The location in the output document for this value A function        | Called as `dst(value, path, $)`, returns the JSONPath to use `false`           | Disable writing to output document.
+A JSONPath string | The location in the output document for this value A function        | Called as `dst(value, path, $)`, returns the JSONPath to use `false`           | Discard value.
 Assumes `via` has side effects that we need `undefined`       | Use the path in the input document where this value was found.

 When `dst` is a JSONPath string and `mv` is not set each matching value will be written to the same location in the output document overwriting any previous matches.

-If `dst` is a function it must return an output path based on the input path, the matched value and the context (`$`).
+If `dst` is a function it will be called as `dst(value, path, $)`.
+It must return the output JSONPath.
 Each match can thus be placed in a different location in the output document.

 If `dst` is missing altogether (`undefined`) the concrete path where each value was found will be used unaltered.
 Here's an example that makes a skeleton document that contains all the `id` fields in their original locations but nothing else.